JanToreKyrdalen/flex/README.md

 # flex
+## This is borked after AD authentication was introduced.
+No current plans to update.
 Get flex hours from Workbook

 Create a shortcut from the .bat file and pin it to your startmeny.
 Or not I'm not the boss of you.